Select Page

 As shown here:

 So GPP Services can do almost everything you might want to do to a service except set the permissions on the service.
 For that, you still need to use the policy-based approach described above.
-The one notable exception to GPP Services is that you can no longer control the service account password on the service.
+That said, I would argue that in 30+ years of managing Windows systems, I probably needed to modify the default permissions on a Windows service less than 5 times.Another notable exception to GPP Services (and policy-based System Services as well) is that you can no longer control the service account password on the service.
 You can certainly select a service account, but since Microsoft closed a vulnerability in the way service account passwords were encrypted and stored in SYSVOL, this feature is no longer available.
 You’ll have to set service account passwords a different way, sadly.

 Also, if you do want to use the GPP Services area for services that are not defined on the machine where you’re editing the policy, you simply need to know the internal name of the service that you want to manage, and enter that in the Service name dialog.
 In my screen above, that’s the internal name of SDMGPAAAudit.
 You can get a service’s internal name simply by using the PowerShell-based Get-Service cmdlet, which provides the name (internal name) and DisplayName (friendly name) of all services installed on a system.